gaioguys/GAIO.jl/docs/src/boxmaps/boxmaps_cuda.md

 # `GPUSampledBoxmap`

-If an Nvidia gpu is available, the parallelization technique can be improved dramatically.
+If an Nvidia or Apple M-series gpu is available, the parallelization technique can be improved dramatically.
 The gpu uses a "massively parallel programming" paradigm, which fits perfectly to the problem of mapping many sample points independently.
 Using the gpu, a speed increase of up to 200x can be achieved.
 For more information, see the [maximizing performance section](https://gaioguys.github.io/GAIO.jl/cuda/).

 ![performance metrics](../assets/flops_gpu_loglog.png)